Country lanes, princes, gold and Chinatown | The story behind No.9 Wardour Street

 This is where we come to the history of one particular building which caught my eye when visiting the W Hotel bar.
 Directly across the road is No.9 Wardour Street, a three-storey Georgian terrace with distinctive period signage on the façade.
 On 10 November 1725, George Bourne of Enfield (some relation to Richard Bourne we can assume) leased the site of No. 59-61 Princes Street (now No.7-11 Wardour Street) to watchmaker Henry Parsons for 42 1/2 years.
 In 1726, the two houses on the site were demolished and were replaced with three new ones in 1727.
 No.7 and 9 are identical terraces made of brown and red brick with slate dormered mansard roofs and sash windows.
 No.9 features a stone panel between the 1st and 2nd floor with ‘Exchange and Bullion Office’ in raised letters.
 Situated between the windows on the 1st and 2nd floor respectively are ‘1798’ and ‘No.9’ in white lettering.
 However, as the building was known as No.60 Prince Street until the late 19th century, it isn’t clear how old the No.9 lettering is.

 Today, Soho’s residential population has decreased significantly from the 18th and 19th century, with a majority of the buildings used by businesses.
-No.9 and its adjacent twin No.7 were Grade II listed by Historic England in 1974.
+It looks like No.9 sustained some damage during World War II, as an image taken in 1945 shows the facade’s brick work exposed with plaster and the first floor windows missing.
+No.9 and its adjacent twin No.7 were Grade II listed by Historic England in 1974 when the shop was home to ‘Harry Wilson Turf Accountants’. (click here to see an image of No.9 that same year).
 Around the same time, Chinatown began to spring up in the area – having previously been in East London – and began taking over premises on Wardour Street.
-Throughout the 20th century, No.9 has been home to various businesses, including the Nippon and Korea Centre.
-It is currently a juice shop, Juice & Public, while No.7 is a Chinese medicine store.
+Throughout the 20th century, No.9 has been home to various businesses, including the Salt-Beer Eater café, the Nippon and Korea Centre.
+It is currently a Pan-Asian bakery, Bake, while No.7 is a Chinese medicine store.

-- 9 Wardour Street, Soho, W1.
+- 9 Wardour Street, Soho, W1D 6PF.
 Nearest station: Piccadilly Circus or Leicester Square.

 For more of Metro Girl’s history blog posts, click here.